cwlkr/torchvahadane/README.md

 ## Notes
 Spams installation through pip throws more errors than not.
 Using conda's pre-compiled binaries might work best.
 Spams is not listed in the package requirements.

+Openslide is not listed in the package requirements as it is considered optional.

 ## Acknowledgments